 If you prefer the iPhone XS Max, prices start at $1,099/£1,099/AU$1,799 for that super-sized model, and you'll pay as much as $1,449/£1,499/AU$2,369 if you want a 512GB version.

 Other Features: Wireless charging, introduced with last year's iPhone updates, remains a feature with the iPhone XS.
 The new phone also retains 3D Touch, after rumors suggested that feature was headed out the door.
 (You won't find 3D touch on the new iPhone XR, however, as Apple is opting for something called "haptic touch" instead.)

 Should you upgrade?

 The better processing performance and improved cameras Apple delivers with the iPhone XS might make owners of the original iPhone X contemplate an upgrade.
-But the one thing that remained the same between the two phones — that $999 price tag — might be a big enough deterrent to make you hold onto last year's model.
-Unless you're part of an annual upgrade program, dropping $999 every year on a new phone isn't practical for most people.
+But the one thing that remained the same between the two phones — that big price tag — might be a big enough deterrent to make you hold onto last year's model.
+Unless you're part of an annual upgrade program, dropping a lot of money every year on a new phone isn't practical for most people.

 If you skipped last year's iPhone X launch and held onto an older iPhone, it's a different story.
 Enough has changed from the iPhone 7, iPhone 7 Plus and earlier iPhones to make the iPhone XS a more compelling upgrade option, thanks to improvements to the processor and camera.